How To Care for Messor Barbarus

 Hibernation

 Messor barbarus needs hibernation.
 They hibernate through the winter, from around late October to early March.
-They need at least a couple of months of diapause, a biological phase in which the queen doesn’t lay eggs.
+They require at least a couple of months of diapause, a biological phase in which the queen doesn’t lay eggs.

-If you haven’t any available refrigerator you can put the colony in the basement or in the garage, where the temperature is not too low and not too high.
+If you don’t have an available refrigerator, you can place the colony in the basement or garage, where the temperature is not too low or too high.

 Nest Type

-Let’s see what are the best types of nests for this extremely cool Mediterranean ant species!
+Let's see what the best types of nests are for this extremely cool Mediterranean ant species!

 Ytong Nest